Last Updated 12:08pm, 29 March 2021

 The Coronavirus Job Retention Scheme – extension (widely known as the Furlough Scheme) was introduced earlier this year, allowing employers to put staff ‘on furlough’ (temporary leave), whilst claiming a grant of up to 80% of their wages.

-This scheme was due to end on 31 October, but has now been extended until the end of April 2021.
+This scheme has now been extended until 30 September 2021 (it was originally due to end on 31 October, was initially extended until the end of April 2021, until being extended again)

 See the guidance on the extension to the Furlough Scheme for more details.